koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_55_what-is-the-strategic-pattern-of-zara.md

-# What is the strategic pattern of Zara
+# Slide 55 of Lecture 13 contains information about What is the strategic pattern of Zara
 ZARA INDITEX
 Strategy & Configuration
 Slide 55